pangenome/odgi/docs/rst/commands/odgi_build.rst

 -----------------

 | **-g, --gfa**\ =\ *FILE*
-| GFAv1 *FILE* containing the nodes, edges and paths to build a dynamic
+| GFAv1 or GFAz (compressed GFA) *FILE* containing the nodes, edges and paths
-  succinct variation graph from.
+  to build a dynamic succinct variation graph from.
+GFAz input is detected automatically by content.

 | **-o, --out**\ =\ *FILE*
 | Write the dynamic succinct variation graph to this *FILE*.
 A file ending